Qbandev/stbchef/README.md

 ## Overview

-A proof-of-concept project that evaluates and compares the trading accuracy of different Large Language Models (LLMs) in cryptocurrency trading.
+A proof-of-concept project that evaluates the trading accuracy of different Large Language Models (LLMs) in cryptocurrency trading.
 The system provides real-time Ethereum (ETH) market data to multiple AI models and analyzes their performance through an interactive dashboard.

 ## Live Demo